DanRuta/xVA-Synth/README.md

 **Note about synthesis quality**

-Given the very small amount of data used in training, the somewhat outdated synthesis code, the output is mediocre at best, and outright terrible at other times.
-Proper sentences can be still be created with trial and error.
+Given the very small amount of data used in training, the somewhat outdated synthesis code, and my inexperience with this, the output is mediocre at best, and outright terrible other times.
+Proper sentences can be still be created with trial and error, and some patience.

 The best approach I have found is to generate samples of at least 2 seconds in length, and not much more than 5.
 If you need a lot of text to be synthesized, the current best approach is to synthesize smaller clauses, and splicing them together in Audacity.
 If you need something really short, and it can't synthesize it, you can add a small sentence (EG `Some stuff.`) before and/or after your text, and cutting it out in Audacity.